 Coffee Beef Stew

-- Add water (liquid of your choice, coffee water, stock, to measure 4 cups), lemon juice, Worcestershire sauce, garlic, sliced onion, bay leaves and seasonings.
+- Add water (liquid of your choice, coffee water, stock, to measure 4 cups), lemon juice, Worcestershire sauce, garlic, sliced onion, bay leaves, and seasonings.
 Cover, and simmer, do not boil, for two (2) hours stirring occasionally to keep the mix from sticking.
-Remove bay leaves, peppercorns and any other whole seasonings you’ve included.
+Remove bay leaves, peppercorns, and any other whole seasonings you’ve included.
 Add carrots and onions.
 If carrots are large, halve or quarter.
 Cubed potatoes may also be added.
 Cover and cook 30 minutes longer, or until vegetables are tender.
-Remove meat and veggies, thicken liquid for gravy, if desired.
+Remove meat and veggies, and thicken liquid for gravy, if desired.
 Garnish with some chopped parsley.